Skip to main content

 #iamKeyId=229a2561-0000-0000-0000-bc433de16f89 #receiver=splunk.s2s

-Adjust the time filter to choose the range of data displayed.
+Adjust the time range selector to filter the data displayed.

 Once events start flowing into Lumi, you can search them.
-See Search events with Lumi for details and information on supported search syntax.
+See Search events with Lumi for details on how to search and Lumi query syntax for a list of supported operators.

 Learn more